 - Cook garlic, onions, bay leaf, oregano and red pepper flakes with salt and pepper in oil in an 8 quart heavy pot over medium heat, stirring until onions are softened, about 5 minutes.

-- Add tomatoes with their juice, clam juice, and broth and simmer, covered, 30 minutes.
+- Add tomatoes with their juice, clam juice, and broth.
+Simmer, covered, 30 minutes.

 - Season with salt and pepper.